rbjorklund/hello-world/README.md

 # hello-world
 Guide to GitHub

-This is a README file.
+This is a README file, which I adapted in my local repository